 That’s a lot to chew on, we know.
 Let’s break it down piece by piece.

 Anti-Inflammatory : In 2011, a study published in the Biological and Pharmaceutical Bulletin found that THCA had a role to play in fighting inflammation .
 As we pointed out earlier, this places it firmly in the ballpark of other cannabinoids such as THC and CBD, which evidence shows may indirectly (and potentially directly) reduce inflammation .

 Antiemetic : A recent study published in Psychopharmacology found that THCA was even more effective than a comparable THC dosage in reducing nausea and vomiting in rodent models.
 That’s welcome news for those undergoing cancer treatments such as chemotherapy, the side effects of which are notoriously challenging.

-Anti-Obesity : Lastly, a report in Biochemical Pharmacology noted that THCA appeared to reduce obesity and some of its comorbidity raising conditions, such as diabetes and fatty liver disease.
+Metabolic Effects : And finally, a report in Biochemical Pharmacology noted that THCA appeared to reduce obesity and some of its comorbid conditions, such as diabetes and fatty liver disease.

-As with nearly all topics in the cannabis world, clinicians warn that more research is needed before we can make definitive conclusions about what THCA can and can’t do.
-But with so many lines of inquiry open, you can bet we’ll be keeping our eye on this most fascinating and little-appreciated of the cannabinoids!
+As with nearly all topics in the cannabis world, researchers warn that more research is needed before we can make definitive conclusions about what THCA can and can’t do.
+But with so many lines of inquiry open, you can bet we’ll be keeping our eye on this most fascinating up-and-coming cannabinoid!

+Do you have any other questions about THCA?
+Don’t hesitate to reach out , we’re here to help!
 Please note that qualifying conditions vary by state, and the information relating to qualifying conditions may not apply to cannabis patients in all states.
 Product availability also varies based on state program restrictions and rules, so the products discussed may not be available in all states.
-Be sure to check with your local Green Goods location about the products available in your state!
+Be sure to check with your local Green Goods location about the products available in your state.